top of page

 Step 12—GENEROSITY in working with others leads to GRATITUDE for a beautiful life purpose

-Hidden Principle: We absolutely insist on enjoying life.
+OUR HIDDEN PRINCIPLE: We absolutely insist on enjoying life!

 CHEERFULNESS while working through daily challenges leads to LAUGHTER, and why shouldn’t we laugh?
 We have RECOVERED, and have been given the power to help others.